obieh/Node-CRUD/README.md

 # Node-CRUD
 Mini project demonstartes how to perform CRUD operations with Node.
-Express and MongoDB
+Express and MongoDB.